hotmeshio/pluck-typescript/README.md

   }
 }

-//connect the hook to the operational data layer
+//connect the hook function to the operational data layer
-//the alias (newsletter.subscribe) is used to identify the hook pluck.connect('newsletter.subscribe', newsLetter);
+//callers will use this `newsletter.subscribe` entity name to invoke pluck.connect('newsletter.subscribe', newsLetter);
 ```